CurbShifter/BurstCoupon/README.md

 - only continue if the data is 176 bytes long and just contains hex characters.
 - Broadcast the tx bytes to the node.

+Future development
+-
+- Adding other transaction types like multi-outs.
+- Adding arguments such as transaction references.
+This could allow escrows to be released by 1 party broadcasting both transactions (to sign the escrow and release the funds).
+Where the other party only has the option to relay the password without the need to access a node.
+- A static html page to make coupons removing the need of a dApp binary.
+- Partial data encryption (only signature) to readout tx data to display details during the claim process

 Building
 -